 You can be charged up to 120 days after the transaction has been debited or from when the goods or services were due to be received.

-If a customer uses their PIN, you won’t be liable for a chargeback unless the goods aren’t as described or faulty.
+If a customer uses their PIN, you’ll only be liable for a chargeback if the goods are faulty or aren’t as described.

-Where you cannot accept a PIN, a clear signature will help but there is no guarantee against a chargeback.
+Where you can’t accept a PIN, a clear signature will help but there is no guarantee against a chargeback.

 For card-not-present transactions, such as online sales, the risks of chargeback will be higher.